Home » Texas

 Texas

-Strong Concussion Safety Laws in Place In All But Four States
+Concussion Safety Laws in Place In Every State

-With the signature of Governor Earl Ray Tomblin, West Virginia became the 46th state to enact a so-called Zackery Lystedt concussion safety law since May 2009.
-Of the remaining four states, Wyoming has enacted a weak concussion safety law, the high school athletic association in Arkansas has rules that mirror the concussion laws of other states, legislation is pending in another (South Carolina), leaving only one (Mississippi) with no law or bill pending.
+Forty-nine states have enacted a so-called Zackery Lystedt concussion safety law since May 2009.
+Wyoming has enacted a weak concussion safety law, and the high school athletic association in Arkansas has rules that mirror the concussion laws of other states..

 Improving Concussion Safety in High School Football: Promising Developments, But A Long Way To Go